aaron-goshine/Bash-Dojo-Belts/README.md

 The official belt grading for bash, to determine your belt ———

-Certainly!
-Here are daily practice exercises for each belt level, combining all the mentioned concepts into one fluid task.
+Here are daily practice exercises for each belt level, combining one fluid task.

 ### White Belt (Beginner)
 #### Exercise: File Management and Navigation